facebook/react/docs/docs/ref-09-glossary.md

 var root = React.createElement('div');
 ```

-To render a new tree into the DOM, you create `ReactElement`s and pass them to `React.render` a long with a regular DOM `Element` (`HTMLElement` or `SVGElement`). `ReactElement`s are not to be confused with DOM `Element`s.
+To render a new tree into the DOM, you create `ReactElement`s and pass them to `React.render` along with a regular DOM `Element` (`HTMLElement` or `SVGElement`). `ReactElement`s are not to be confused with DOM `Element`s.
 A `ReactElement` is a light, stateless, immutable, virtual representation of a DOM `Element`.
 It is a virtual DOM.

 ```javascript
 React.render(root, document.body);